Valentine Gold Mine

 Atlantic Canada’s next major gold mine

-Valentine poured first gold on September 14, 2025 and is on track to ramp up to design capacity in Q2 2026.
+Valentine poured first gold on September 14, 2025, announced commercial production on November 18th, and is on track to ramp up to design capacity by Q2 2026.

 Snapshot